jarasmar/MakersBnB/README.md

-# MakersBnB
+# MakersBnB #

-## DESCRIPTION OF THE PROJECT.
+## DESCRIPTION OF THE PROJECT ##

  Create a clone app of Airbnb in Ruby.
 This is a group project focused on building and MPV utilising XP principles.

-## WHAT WE HAVE DONE.
+## WHAT WE HAVE DONE ##

  - Our app allows user to sign_up
  - Allows user to sign_in.
  - Once we are identified by the system we can create a space or book one.
  - As part of our implementation we can add a name to the space, a price and a description.

-  Our user stories implementation had followed this check points:
+### Our user stories implementation had followed this check points: ###

 Any signed-up user can list a new space.
   - As a user, I need to sign-up.  (name, username, email, password)✅
   - As a user, I need to log-in. (username, password) ✅
   - As a user, I need to log-out.✅
   - As a Owner, I want to be able to list a new space ✅

-  Users can list multiple spaces.
+Users can list multiple spaces ✅

 As A Owner, I want to be able to list multiple spaces.✅
   - Users should be able to name their space, provide a short description of the space, and a price per     night.
   - As a Owner, I want to be able to name my spaces.✅
   - As a Owner, I want to be able to be able to add a description to my spaces✅
   - As a Owner, I want to be able to add a price per night to my spaces✅

 Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
   - As a Client, I would like to request a space for a night.✅
   - As a Owner, I would like to be able to approve requests to stay at my space✅
   - As a Owner, I would like to be able to decline requests to stay at my space✅

-- Nights for which a space has already been booked should not be available for users to book that space
+  - Nights for which a space has already been booked should not be available for users to book that space ✅
   - As a Client, I don't want to see rooms that have an accepted booking request for my chosen dates (not available).✅

-- Until a user has confirmed a booking request, that space can still be booked for that night.
+  - Until a user has confirmed a booking request, that space can still be booked for that night. ✅
   - As a client, I can make a booking request for a room with an existing booking request that has not yet been approved. (maybe available)✅

 ### To set up the databases ###